espocrm/documentation/docs/administration/fields.md

 * Min – a validation: min acceptable value; if empty, then no validation applied;
 * Max – a validation: max acceptable value; if empty, then no validation applied;
 * Only default currency – only one (default) currency will be available if enabled;
-* Disable Conversion – the currency conversion action won't change the currency of the field.
+* Disable Conversion – the currency conversion action won't change the currency of the field;
+* Decimal – use decimal data type (when precision is necessary) (as of v7.4).

 ![Currency](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/currency.png)